 (Art.
 230(2) of Directive 2009/138/EC)

-Use test for internal models calculating only the consolidated group Solvency Capital Requirement
+Use test for internal models used for the calculation of the consolidated group Solvency Capital Requirement

-Where an internal model is used to calculate the consolidated group Solvency Capital Requirement in accordance with Article 230(2) of Directive 2009/138/EC, the requirements set out in Articles TSIM1 to TSIM6 shall be complied with by:
+1. Where an internal model is used to calculate the consolidated group Solvency Capital Requirement in accordance with Article 230(2) of Directive 2009/138/EC, the requirements set out in Articles TSIM1 to TSIM6 shall be complied with by the following undertakings or companies:

-the participating insurance or reinsurance undertaking whose consolidated group Solvency Capital Requirement is calculated on the basis of the internal model;
+(a) the participating insurance or reinsurance undertaking whose consolidated group Solvency Capital Requirement is calculated on the basis of the internal model;

-each other insurance and reinsurance undertaking whose business is fully or partly in the scope of the internal model, only in relation to the output of the internal model at group level;
+(b) each other insurance and reinsurance undertaking whose business is fully or partly in the scope of the internal model, in relation to the output of the internal model at group level;

-each intermediate insurance holding company whose business is fully or partly in the scope of the internal model, only in relation to the output of the internal model at group level.
+(c) each insurance holding company or mixed financial holding company whose business is fully or partly in the scope of the internal model, only in relation to the output of the internal model at group level.

-For the purposes of paragraph 1, an insurance or reinsurance undertaking or insurance intermediate holding company shall only comply with the requirements set out in Article TSIM3 in relation to the parts of the internal model which cover the risks of that undertaking and the risks of its related undertakings.
+2. For the purposes of paragraph 1, an insurance or reinsurance undertaking or insurance holding company or mixed financial holding company shall only comply with the requirements set out in Article TSIM3 in relation to the parts of the internal model which cover the risks of that undertaking and the risks of its related undertakings.

 SECTION 2

-GROUP SOLVENCY CAPITAL REQUIREMENT – USE OF A GROUP INTERNAL MODEL
+USE OF A GROUP INTERNAL MODEL

 Article 331 IGM1